 Trial begins for Allegheny Township man charged with sexually assaulting 3 children, 3 adults

 Sep.
-21—An Allegheny Township man charged with the sexual assaults of three children and three adults over two decades sat emotionless on Monday as the first of his accusers struggled to testify about the alleged abuses she claims she suffered in 2019.
+21—An Allegheny Township man charged with the sexual assaults of three children and three adults over two decades showed no emotion Monday as the first of his accusers struggled to testify about the alleged abuses she claims she suffered in 2019.

 The now 14-year-old girl from New Kensington, who prosecutors said was raped and molested at least three times, was at first unresponsive to questions.
 She answered sparingly as two different assistant district attorneys attempted to get her to disclose details of the allegations against Eric Alan Wright.